frain-dev/convoy-website/src/app/(main)/blog/articles/end-to-end-test-suite-with-test-containers.md

 ![convoy-architecture.png](/blog-assets/convoy-architecture.png)

 From the architecture described above the data plane is the component we’re interested in.
 It is the component responsible for ingesting and delivering webhooks to user endpoints.
-To this end, we designed a robust integration test suite to guarantee we don’t introduce regressions to the data plane as we continue to evolve it.
+To this end, we designed a robust integration test suite so we don't inadvertently introduce regression defects to the data plane as we continue to evolve it.

 # **Using TestContainers**